MatiasChDev/rate-limiter/README.md

 # Description

 Showcase of different rate limiter implementations.
 All methods are implemented as middleware on the server-side for a simple API made with FastAPI for the purpose of this showcase.
-All components are deployed on a k8s cluster.
+The project is meant to be deployed in a k8s cluster, but I will also add instructions to run locally.

+# Run locally

+### Set up prometheus